-Creative Problem Solving in Negotiations
+Creative Problem-Solving in Negotiations

-SummaryA study that shows how effective creative problem solving can benefit any negotiation.
+A study that shows how effective creative problem-solving can benefit any negotiation.

 On the other hand, a common error committed by those who believe they are taking the win-win approach to their talks is to overcompensate their need to find agreement by making unwise compromises.
 A compromise invariably means that both resources and money will likely be left on the table, unclaimed by either party.

-Here’s a précis of this unique and imaginative problem solving that illustrates the powerful benefits of the create process at work.
+Here’s a précis of this unique and imaginative problem-solving that illustrates the powerful benefits of the creative process at work, as taught on the best negotiating training courses.
 During the summer months, Bonneville Power would increase the flow of water into the Columbia River.
 This would automatically increase the amount of hydroelectric power generated by California Edison.